 In the first four lines of ‘Sonnet 61,’ the speaker begins by asking the Fair Youth a rhetorical question.
-This is a familiar technique whiten this sonnets.
+This is a familiar technique in these sonnets.
 Shakespeare often used questions to introduce a new topic for consideration around the youth.
-Alternatively they are used to emphasize something that he already knows the answer to.
+Alternatively, they are used to emphasize something that he already knows the answer to.
 In this case, he asks the youth if it was his intention that his “image should keep” him awake at night.
 It is preventing his “heavy” or tired “eyelids” from closing in the “weary night”.
 This is a great example of the power that the youth has over the speaker.

 He also asks the Fair Youth if he wants the speaker to wake up, when he finally does get to sleep, because of recurring images of the youth.

 Is it thy spirit that thou send’st from thee

 So far from home into my deeds to pry,

 To find out shames and idle hours in me,